 2. Catnip Toys

-Catnip toys don’t really play into any kind of feline instinct, but it sure is fun for your cat (and you!).
-All kitties deserve to try catnip at least once, so they can get a little buzz and go zooming around or relax for a quick cat nap.
-However, not all felines enjoy catnip—some don’t have the necessary gene to get that catnip buzz, while kittens don’t react to it until between 6 months to 1 year.
-If your cat is one that doesn’t have a reaction to catnip, though, there are several alternatives you can try to give them a similar experience.
+Catnip toys are fun for your cat and you.
+All kitties deserve to try catnip at least once to get a little buzz, zoom around, or relax for a quick cat nap.
+However, not all felines enjoy catnip; some don’t have the necessary genes to be affected, and kittens don’t react to it until 6 months to 1 year.
+If your cat does not have a reaction to catnip, there are several alternatives you can try to give them a similar experience.

 Playing is an important part of keeping your cat mentally and physically engaged, and a great toy will make it much easier.
 We like Hepper's Catnip Stick Toys because they're sturdy enough to handle intense play and completely filled with organic catnip.
 You'll love the fun range of pastel colors and your cat will enjoy the prey-like shape!

 - No Filler - Like all the best cat toys our is stuffed with 100% organic catnip.
 Cheap cat toys with...

 - Flexible Play - Simple plush shape is great for biting, scratching and pawing.
 It can start life as...